spacejam/sled/README.md

   </a>
 </p>

 [Ferrous Systems](https://ferrous-systems.com) provided a huge amount of engineer time for sled in 2018 and 2019.
-They are the world's leading Rust education and embedded consulting company.
+They are the world's leading embedded Rust consulting company.
 [Get in touch!](mailto:inquiries+via+sled@ferrous-systems.com)

 <p align="center">
   <a href="https://www.meilisearch.com/">